wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * At that time there was quite a **revolution** both in shipping and on the waterfront, particularly with the advent of roll-on roll-off ferries instead of the conventional type of shipping.

+* Back in the old days of the 1 890s trade unions had to be formed to get some rights for the workers and back in the Industrial **Revolution** in the early 1 820s something had to be done to get children out of the mines.

+* It was no one else but  Dr Jim  Cairns himself, the author of 'The Quiet **Revolution**' and the man who undoubtedly is pledged to the maximum of his capacity while he is in his present position to socialise Australian industry.

 * This is what he said about the Hungarian **revolution** - Workers' control demands and tactics as outlined above provide a testing ground today for even greater challenges in the coming years to the power of capitalism and its State machine.